redhat-developer/odo/docs/odo-architecture.md

 # Developer setup

 With odo you can create and deploy application on OpenShift clusters from a terminal.
 Code editor plug-ins use odo which allows users to interact with OpenShift clusters from their IDE terminals.
-Examples of plug-ins that use odo: VS Code Openshift Connector, Openshift Connector for Intellij, Codewind for Eclipse Che.
+Examples of plug-ins that use odo: VS Code OpenShift Connector, OpenShift Connector for Intellij, Codewind for Eclipse Che.

 odo works on Windows, macOS, and Linux operating systems and from any terminal. odo provides autocompletion for bash and zsh command line shells.